hdgarrood/purescript-numeric-hierarchy-guide/logic.rst

 fields.

-You will probably be happy with the idea that statements such as "the sky is blue" and "pigs can fly" can be assigned truth-values (i.e. "true" or "false").
+You will probably be happy with the idea that statements such as "the sky is blue" and "pigs can fly" can have truth-values (i.e. "true" or "false").
 There are also ways of combining statements to make new statements, which again you are most likely familiar with already:

 * If you have two statements :math:`P` and :math:`Q`, you can make a new statement :math:`P \text{ and } Q`, which is true if both :math:`P` and